-As the Novel Coronavirus (COVID-19) continues to cause disruptions across the country, researchers at Saint Louis University are mobilizing to curb the pandemic and mitigate its effects.
+As the novel coronavirus (COVID-19) continues to cause disruptions across the country, researchers at Saint Louis University are mobilizing to curb the pandemic and mitigate its effects.

-Over 40 student and faculty researchers from 20 departments are studying this pandemic and its broader effects.
+More than 60 student and faculty researchers from 20 departments are studying this pandemic and its broader effects.
 Informed by our university’s Jesuit mission, these researchers are eager to serve those impacted by this pandemic, particularly those made most vulnerable during this difficult time.

 Hear three SLU researchers discuss how SLU’s world-class vaccine research and development is fighting disease around the world with the help of our local St. Louis community.